 Black Diamond's heated gloves warn, "

 Electronically heated gloves interfere with avalanche beacon reception.
-Turn gloves off while searching.
-If you are buried with gloves turned on, the search beacon will see interference when it is within a 1/2 meter radius of the gloves. " Although heated gloves aren't commonly used by backcountry skiers, they are becoming quite popular with snowmobilers.
+Turn gloves off while searching (newer guidelines say to remove heated gloves when searching).
+If you are buried with gloves turned on, the search beacon will see interference when it is within a 1/2 meter radius of the gloves. " Although heated gloves aren't as popular with backcountry skiers they are becoming very popular with snowmobilers.

-Turning off your heated gloves is one more thing you'll need to remember should calamity strike.
+Turning off or removing your heated gloves is one more thing you'll need to remember should calamity strike.

 Magnets can be a culprit, too: